whikloj/documentation/docs/installation/manual/installing_fedora_syn_and_blazegraph.md

 #### Fedora configuration properties file

 Fedora 6 now allows you to put all your configuration properties into a single file.
 We use `0640` permissions as you will want to put your database credentials in here.
+Delete all comments (`#` followed by any text) to ensure that Fedora can process the file.

 `/opt/fcrepo/config/fcrepo.properties | tomcat:tomcat/640`
 ```{ .text .copy }